-- Act as the central contact point for all staff to discuss any safeguarding concerns - Maintain a confidential recording system for safeguarding and child protection concerns - Coordinate safeguarding action for individual children - Liaise with other agencies and professionals in line with Working together to safeguard children - Ensure that locally established procedures are followed and making referrals to other agencies, including Early Help and Specialist Childrens Services (SCS) as necessary - Represent, or ensure the school is appropriately represented at inter-agency safeguarding meetings (including Child Protection conferences) - Manage and monitor the school's part in Early Help / Child in Need / Child Protection plans - Be available during term time (during school hours) for staff in the school to discuss any safeguarding concerns - Ensure all staff access appropriate safeguarding training and relevant updates in line with the recommendations within KCSIE (2016) - Further details about the role of the DSL can be found in 'Keeping Children Safe in Education' 2016, part two.
+- o Act as the central contact point for all staff to discuss any safeguarding concerns - Maintain a confidential recording system for safeguarding and child protection concerns - o Coordinate safeguarding action for individual children - In the case of Children in Care, the DSL should have the details of the child's social worker and the name of the virtual school head in the authority that looks after the child (with the DSL liaising closely with the designated teacher). - Liaise with other agencies and professionals in line with Working together to safeguard children

-5.2 Members of staff
+- Ensure that locally established procedures are followed and making referrals to other agencies, including Early Help and Specialist Childrens Services (SCS) as necessary - Represent, or ensure the school is appropriately represented at inter-agency safeguarding meetings (including Child Protection conferences) - Manage and monitor the school's part in Early Help / Child in Need / Child Protection plans - Be available during term time (during school hours) for staff in the school to discuss any safeguarding concerns - Ensure all staff access appropriate safeguarding training and relevant updates in line with the recommendations within KCSIE (2016) - Further details about the role of the DSL can be found in 'Keeping Children Safe in Education' 2016, part two.

-All members of staff have a responsibility to:
+5.2 Members of Staff

-- o provide a safe environment in which children can learn - ensure all children are able to develop appropriate strategies to recognise and respond to risk and build resilience - identify and recognise children who may be in need of extra help, who are suffering, or are likely to suffer significant harm - o provide help for children, where appropriate and reasonable - take appropriate action to prevent safeguarding concerns escalating and work with other services as needed - safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties - maintain an attitude of 'it could happen here' where safeguarding is concerned and to always act in the best interests of the child - respond to and refer any concerns about children or other members of the community in accordance with this policy - Contribute towards, read and adhering to the school policies - All members of staff in Goldwyn School know what to do if a child tells them he/she is being abused or neglected.
+- All members of staff have a responsibility to: - o provide a safe environment in which children can learn - ensure all children are able to develop appropriate strategies to recognise and respond to risk and build resilience - identify and recognise children who may be in need of extra help, who are suffering, or are likely to suffer significant harm - o provide help for children, where appropriate and reasonable - take appropriate action to prevent safeguarding concerns escalating and work with other services as needed - safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties - be aware of and take appropriate action to raise concerns regarding poor or unsafe practice or potential failures in the school safeguarding regime (this may include accessing the school whistleblowing policy) - maintain an attitude of 'it could happen here' where safeguarding is concerned and to always act in the best interests of the child - respond to and refer any concerns about children or other members of the community in accordance with this policy - o Contribute towards, read and adhering to the school policies - All members of staff in Goldwyn School know what to do if a child tells them he/she is being abused or neglected.
 Members of staff know to maintain an appropriate level of confidentiality whilst at the same time liaising with relevant professionals such as the DSL and other agencies as appropriate.
 Members of staff know they must never promise a child that they will not tell anyone about a concern or allegation as this may ultimately not be in the best interests of the child.
 See appendix 4 for advice for staff on responding to safeguarding concerns. - The welfare and safety of children are the responsibility of all staff in school and ANY concern for a pupil's welfare MUST always be reported to the Designated Safeguarding Lead(s).

-5.3 Children and young people
+5.3 Children and Young People